ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Final review.

-This data article describes the 3W Dataset 2.0.0, the current publicly available version, and summarizes its evolution with respect to version 1.0.0, which is detailed by Vargas et al. [[5]](#5).
+This data article describes the 3W Dataset 2.0.0, the current publicly available version, and summarizes its evolution with respect to version 1.0.0, which is detailed by Vargas et al. [[8]](#8).

-The 3W Dataset 2.0.0 was generated with code written in Python 3.10 [[11]](#11) and the main used resources were from the Pandas 1.5 [[22]](#22) and Pyarrow 19.0 [[20]](#20) packages.
+The 3W Dataset 2.0.0 was generated with code written in Python 3.10 [[18]](#18) and the main used resources were from the Pandas 1.5 [[30]](#30) and Pyarrow 19.0 [[28]](#28) packages.

 The 3W Dataset 2.0.0 was designed to be explored with basically any programming language (not just Python).
-Regardless of the language used, the Parquet files [[19]](#19) must be read with the Pyarrow engine [[20]](#20) and the Brotli compression [[21]](#21).
+Regardless of the language used, the Apache Parquet files [[27]](#27) must be read with the Pyarrow engine [[28]](#28) and the Brotli compression [[29]](#29).

 When comparing results obtained in different works, it is important to note which versions of the 3W Dataset were used.
 Certain comparisons can be complex due to the significant differences between the versions of the 3W Dataset published so far.
 The main changes incorporated in version 2.0.0 compared to version 1.0.0 are as follows.
-More details can be found in the release notes available in the 3W Project repository [[10]](#10).
+More details can be found in the release notes available in the 3W Project repository [[15]](#15).

 1. Its structure has been considerably modified.
 Data is now saved in Parquet files, and no longer in CSV files;
 1. 1 variable has been discontinued (T-JUS-CKGL) and 20 others have been added, resulting in 27 variables in the current version;